SynthSlayer/wallpaperlib/README.md

 # wallpaperlib
-Collections of my wallpapers for setup & sync across devices.
+This is the collections of my wallpapers for setup & sync across devices.